Interlibrary Loan FAQs

 Interlibrary Loan is system where libraries across the state, country, continent and the globe agree to share parts of their collections with each other.
 They may loan books and other returnable materials for a short period of time.
 They also may provide photocopies of journal articles, book chapters or other materials within the boundaries of copyright laws and guidelines.

-Conversely, libraries will NOT loan what most libraries keep on hand: reference books, entire journal volumes or issues, rare or expensive materials, some DVDs or videos that are restricted by license.
+Conversely, libraries will NOT loan what most libraries keep close on hand: reference books, entire journal volumes or issues, rare or expensive materials, and some DVDs or videos that are restricted by license.
 Most electronic journals and databases require that subscribers sign a license that prohibits lending articles on interlibrary loan.
 So, items from these sources (e.g. PSYCRITIQUES or COCHRAN LIBRARY) are also unavailable for borrowing.

 First you must register with the ILLIAD interlibrary loan system.
 You may access it via the OSU-Tulsa website.
 Be sure you are on the OSU-Tulsa ILLIAD before you register!
 If you are on the OSU-Stillwater ILLIAD please notify OSU-Tulsa Interlibrary Loan.